psrvere/k8s-controllers/secret-rotator/README.md

 This is useful for parsing configuration values from Kubernetes annotations or other string sources.

-### Qe: How does the controller handle race conditions when updating Secrets?
+### Q2: How does the controller handle race conditions when updating Secrets?

 A: The controller uses deep copy and optimistic concurrency control to prevent race conditions when multiple controllers might update the same Secret.